jstnate/pantheon-project/README.md

 # Pantheon Project

-This site is a course project in which we had to create a site about a monument in Paris that will contribute to an open source project.
+This site contributes to an open source project on the monuments of Paris

+The only constraint imposed for this project was the use of Sass

 [Click here !](https://jstnate.github.io/pantheon-project/)